signalogic/SigSRF_SDK/mediaTest_readme.md

 ![VLC streaming output over RTP setup](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_setup_sequence.png "VLC streaming output over RTP setup")

-Note that in the last step, VLC's executable streaming command (starting with ":sout ...") is highlighted in yellow, but the actual streaming command needed to do the job is highlighted in green.
-For some reason, adding a second duplicated stream for SAP/SDP output with destination 127.0.0.0.1 (local host) was necessary for VLC to output both RTP and SAP/SDP packets in the same stream.
+Note that in the last step, VLC's executable streaming command (starting with ":sout ...") is highlighted in orange, but the actual streaming command needed to do the job is highlighted in green.
+For some reason, adding a second, duplicated stream for SAP/SDP output with destination 127.0.0.0.1 (local host) was necessary for VLC to output both RTP and SAP/SDP packets in the same stream.
+This has the side-effect of generating a second RTP H.265 stream, which mediaMin detects as a second session (which you can see in the mediaMin stats and run-time summary screencap above).

 ![Wireshark capture local host SAP/SDP setup](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_wireshark_capture_sdp_local_host.png "Wireshark capture local host SAP/SDP setup")

+2) Second, configure Wireshark as shown below:

 ![Wireshark capture WiFi RTP setup](https://github.com/signalogic/SigSRF_SDK/blob/master/images/vlc_stream_rtp_wireshark_capture_h265_wifi.png "Wireshark capture WiFi RTP setup")

+3) Then start Wireshark capture by selecting "Start" under the Capture menu on the main toolbar, then immediately click "Stream" on the final VLC dialog box shown above.

 <a name="CodecAutoDetection"></a>
 #### Codec Auto-Detection